amahankali/Final-Project/README.md

 These events all occur at the location of the server.
 However, the commands are entered at the location of the client.

+Multiple clients can connect to the server at once.

 IMPORTANT: All file names must end in .txt.